zhaogang-ly/MyGPT/README_en.md

 ## 🌈 FunGPT —— Your Intelligent Emotional Regulator.🍹

 In this fast-paced world, we all need a little something to spice up life.
-Whether you need a touch of **sweet talk** to lift your spirits or a dose of **sharp comebacks** to release stress, **FunGPT**, developed based on the InternLM2.5 series of large language models, has got you covered.
+Whether you need a touch of **sweet talk** to lift your spirits or a dose of **sharp comebacks** to release stress, **FunGPT**, developed based on the InternLM2.5 series of large models, has got you covered.

 🍬 Sweet Talk Mode: